c6o/docs/content/tutorials/core.md

 ```
 The value of "where" above will be the name of your local machine.

+> [!NOTE]
-> Note: We use an extension to add headers to the request.
+> We use an extension to add headers to the request.
 For Chrome, the extension `ModHeader` works well.

 You can debug your code by attaching the debugger to port 9339 and this will allow you to set breakpoints in the leaf service in the file `./packages/leaf/index.js`